Categories

 Proper application techniques can minimise waste, and some companies now offer recycling services for leftover materials.
 Additionally, well-maintained plaster and render can contribute to a building’s energy efficiency, potentially offsetting its initial environmental cost over time.

-FAQs on plastering vs rendering
+FAQs on plastering and rendering